novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-68.md

 "......?"

 "Oh, I was too impatient and didn’t explain properly.
-Actually, during my trip to Japan, I heard something from Son Joong-yi in a private setting."
+Actually, during my trip to Japan, I heard something from Son Jung-yi in a private setting."

-"Son Joong-yi from 【Software Bank】?"
+"Son Jung-yi from 【Software Bank】?"

 "Yes, that person."

 【Software Bank】 is a company that went public on the Japanese stock market about two years ago and showed a record-breaking IPO price.

-At that time, Son Joong-yi instantly became a billionaire worth 200 billion yen, which translates to trillions in Korean won.
+At that time, Son Jung-yi instantly became a billionaire worth 200 billion yen, which translates to trillions in Korean won.

 "This time, he left for the U.S. to invest in the portal site 【Yahoo】."